Tour Start: Johannesburg/Pretoria

 4. Ezemvelo Nature Reserve and Bronkhorstspruit Dam

-A very early start to the day will see us at Bronkhorstspruit dam, which is a haven for waterfowl as well as for a number of interesting grassland endemics.
+A very early start twill see us at Bronkhorstspruit Dam, which is a haven for waterfowl as well as for a number of interesting grassland endemics.
 Over 200 species have been recorded, and we should pick up 70-odd species here.
-Specials to look out for include Red-chested Flufftail (more often heard than seen), White-backed Duck, Great Crested Grebe, Caspian Tern, Fan-tailed, Cloud, and Wing-snapping Cisticola, Blue Korhaan, and Orange River Francolin, as well as the occasional Western Osprey.
-From here we head for the 10000+ ha Ezemvelo Nature Reserve, offering excellent grassland habitat as well as riverine bush and small areas of acaciaveld.
+Specials to look for include Red-chested Flufftail (more often heard than seen), White-backed Duck, Great Crested Grebe, Caspian Tern, Fan-tailed, Cloud, and Wing-snapping Cisticolas, Blue Korhaan, and Orange River Francolin, as well as the occasional Western Osprey.
+From here we head for the 10000+ ha Ezemvelo Nature Reserve, offering excellent grassland habitat as well as riverine bush and small areas of acacia-veld.
 This reserve boasts an impressive bird list, which can be found in the download section of their web page at www.ezemvelo.co.za .
 We should find birds such as White-bellied Bustard, Greater Honeyguide, Banded Martin, Red-breasted Swallow, and Striped, Buffy, and Plain-backed Pipits with relative ease.

 5. Gauteng, Alternate Mountains and Wetlands Routes

-We will start at the 95 ha Rondebult Bird Sanctuary, where we will concentrate mainly on running up a quick list of waterbirds.
+We will start at the 95-ha Rondebult Bird Sanctuary, where we will concentrate mainly on running up a quick list of waterbirds.
 The sanctuary consists of a number of large ponds originally created as settlement pans for a nearby sewage treatment plant.
 From here we head to Kloofendal Nature Reserve, where we will find some woodland birds including the likes of Black Cuckooshrike, Malachite Sunbird, Klaas’s Cuckoo, Lesser and Greater Honeyguides, and many more.
-A short distance from here we find the Walter Sisulu Botanical Gardens, which is an outstanding birding locality with a bird list of approximately 230 species.
+A short distance from here we find the Walter Sisulu National Botanical Garden, which is an outstanding birding locality with a bird list of approximately 230 species.
 On arrival we will enjoy a packed picnic lunch before heading for the nesting Verreaux’s Eagle near the waterfall.
-There are some pleasant and well laid-out walks, along which we will look for Greater Double-collared Sunbird, Mocking Cliff Chat, Rock Kestrel, African Black Duck,and Half-collared Kingfisher, to name a few.
+There are some pleasant and well-laid-out walks, along which we will look for Greater Double-collared Sunbird, Mocking Cliff Chat, Rock Kestrel, African Black Duck, and Half-collared Kingfisher, to name a few.